 Following graduation, Laux remained at R-MC as an assistant coach from 2002-04.
 He helped the Yellow Jackets advance to the ODAC championship game in 2002 while starting seven freshmen.
 R-MC finished the 2003 campaign ranked eighth in the South Region.
 Laux served as interim head coach in the spring of 2004.

-Laux earned a Masters of Environmental Studies from VCU in 2004.
-A native of Lansdowne, Pa., Laux and his wife, Tricia, have a seven-year-old daughter, Keira.
+Laux earned a Masters of Environmental Studies from Virginia Commonwealth University in 2004.
+A native of Lansdowne, Pa., Laux and his wife, Tricia, have an nin-year-old daughter, Keira.

 Zack MacDougall was announced as the sixth head coach in the history of the Shenandoah University men's soccer program in January, 2019.

 MacDougall comes to SU after one year as the lead assistant coach at the University of Mary Washington.
 The Richlands, North Carolina native helped UMW to a 14-1-5 record, a Capital Athletic Conference championship and an appearance in the NCAA Tournament.

 The UMW staff earned United Soccer Coaches South Atlantic Region Coaching Staff of the Year honors and is a candidate for national coaching staff of the year.